hermonochy/Rescueland/The Ship Classes of the SuperPowers.md

 Range: Near Infinite

-General: This design is the largest ship ever known to be build solely out of dark material.
+General: This design is the largest ship ever known to be built solely out of dark material.

 # Recola